quantide/qtraining/README.md

 # _courses-index_ folder

-The content of this folder is used for building an html index of courses.
+The content of this folder is used for building an html index of course modules.
 It includes:

 * _course-index.html_: html file of courses index